Adding LLM Providers

 E2E Tests

-Each provider must be added to the LLM Proxy e2e tests to ensure all features work correctly.
+Each provider must be added to the LLM Proxy and Chat UI e2e tests to ensure all features work correctly.

 | File | Description |